gamermount56/sdk-readme/README.md

 Try filtering on the string `[OsmoSDK]` in the iOS logs and see if there is anything suspicous.

+If you ever see an `[OsmoSDK]` log that says `internal error`, please let us know because that means we messed up something!

 # Future Plans
 We need your help!